Elena Aiello: Life

 Elena Aiello was born on 10 April 1895 during Lent in Cosenza to Pasquale Aiello (22 February 1861 – 16 November 1955), a tailor, and Tereseina Paglilla (d.
 1905) as the third of eight children, one died at one.
 She received her baptism from Father Francesco Benincasa on 15 April in the church of San Domenico as "Elena Emilia Santa Aiello", with her godmother being Maria Genise.
-During the Procession of Rogations, her mother said that if she had a daughter she would name her in honour of Helena.
+During the Procession of Rogations, her mother said that if she had a daughter she would name her in honour of Saint Helena.

 Her eldest sibling was Emma (b.
 1889) and so followed Fernando (b.
 1892), Evangelina Isabella Rosina (b.
 1896), Elisa Emilia Geltrude (b.
 1898) and Ida (b.
 1903) in addition to two others.

 Aiello made her First Communion on 21 June 1904 (the Passionist priest Timoteo presided over that event) after a spiritual retreat in preparation for that and she and some other girls later obtained permission to wear a penitential belt.
 En route to receive the belt she had an accident that saw two front teeth lost but she put them in her handkerchief and continued on the path to receive it despite the pain.
 Another occasion saw her inhale water from a glass she had in her hand while laughing and this caused a constant cough for over fourteen months at night and her voice volume decreased due to this; treatment made it worse.
 Aiello begged that the Madonna heal her and she came to her in a vision at night and assured her that it would be so.
 Her mother died in 1905.
 She received her Confirmation aged eleven from Bishop Camillo Sorgente and her sponsor was Donna Agnesina Turano.

 Her desire to become a religious was stalled, for her father asked her to stall this until a more appropriate time due to World War I which was raging in Europe at the time.
 She instead focused on aiding refugees and on impacted victims.
 On one occasion she met a Freemason named Alessandro and failed to persuade him to receive the sacraments.
 She continued to persuade him, but he instead took a bottle and flung it at her which struck her neck that bled.
 Aiello held a cloth to it and told him his soul was in danger and would not leave the room until he called for a priest to come in.
 Alessandro became so moved that he told her that he would receive the sacraments if she continued to tend to him; she did so for three months.